Uganda's ethics and integrity minister says miniskirts should be banned - because women wearing them distract drivers and cause traffic accidents.

 The conference was organised by Akina Mama Wa Afrika, an international women's rights NGO with offices in Kampala, was to be held in a hotel in Entebbe.

-we have had problems with enforcing the law, the government is determined to defend innocent Ugandans who very often fall victim to selfish as well as misguided individuals who are promoting prostitution, Dr Buturo said, adding he ordered the hotel
+true that we have had problems with enforcing the law, the government is determined to defend innocent Ugandans who very often fall victim to selfish as well as misguided individuals who are promoting prostitution, Dr Buturo said, adding he

 Uganda's reviled anti-gay bill, which mandates the death penalty in some cases, remains in limbo after parliament adjourned without a debate.